KonstaT/KonstaT.github.io/_devices/kis3/SailfishOS.md

 **Partially working:**

-- FM radio - not hooked to UI yet - command line guide in [this post](http://www.modaco.com/forums/topic/375953-devrom231-sailfish-os-for-zte-open-c-kis-3/?do=findComment&comment=2271337)
+- FM radio - command line, not hooked to UI yet

 **Not working:**